juanmaus/Battleship-SyncServer/docs/player_resource.md

 ```

 The state of this entity is maintained by the sync server and updates to ranking positions,
-games played, etc are managed directly by the backend services which means this is a
+games played, etc. are managed directly by the backend services which means this is a
 read-only entity.

 Players are created automatically every time a new user is registered using the account API.
 When registering a new user, the user type (human or computer) must be specified (See account
 resource for more details on regis new users).